Making Tax Digital jargon buster

 Flat Rate VAT Scheme

-Under the Flat Rate VAT scheme, businesses simply pay a percentage of their total turnover as VAT.
+Under the Flat Rate VAT scheme, businesses pay a percentage of their total turnover as VAT.
 The actual amount you pay depends on the type of business, as different industries have different flat VAT rates.
 This scheme is designed to help simplify the VAT return process for businesses.

 Form 64-8

-Government Gateway Account
+Government Gateway account

 HMRC